a1eko/treem/docs/source/introduction.rst

  P    6      Parent node ID ``int``: -1, 1, 2, ...
 ===== ====== ============== =========================

-The `Node ID` is a unique identifier of each reconstructed point.
+The ``Node ID`` is a unique identifier for each reconstructed point.
-The `Point type` is a user-defined flag that denotes a specific part of the neuron’s structure.
+The ``Point type`` is a user-defined flag that denotes a specific part of the neuron’s structure.
 The original format specification does not define standard point-type values, but most developers follow these common conventions: